deno-plc/vite-plugin-deno/README.md

 With a few lines of configuration you can set up prefresh (the Preact HMR Engine) and use ESBuild for JSX transformation.

-By the way: ESBuild is many times faster than Babel and used by Vite to pre-process all files anyway (even if they are handled by Babel)
+By the way: ESBuild is many times faster than Babel and used by Vite to pre-process all files anyway (even if they were already handled by Babel)

 Just update your Vite config: